pitest/pitest-kotlin/README.md

-# JUnit 5 Plugin
+# Kotlin  Plugin

-Adds support to pitest for JUnit 5 and the Juniper api.
+Improves pitest's support for Kotlin

+This is a work in progress

 ## Usage

-The plugin requires pitest 1.2.5 or later.
-It has been built against JUnit 5.0.2 - you may encounter issues if you use it with a different version.
+The plugin requires pitest 1.3.2 or later.

 To activate the plugin it must be placed on the classpath of the pitest tool (**not** on the classpath of the project being mutated).